 5 Reasons Why A Mosquito Bites You And Not Others

 Are you a mecca for mosquitoes?
-Read on to understand the reasons as to what lures the insidious insects to bite you, in order to avoid them.
+Read on to understand the reasons as to what lures the insidious insects to bite you and how to avoid them.

 Mosquito stings are a cause for many life-threatening diseases.

-Here are 5 reasons why a mosquito may bite you but not your neighbour:
+Here are 5 reasons why a mosquito may bite you but not your neighbor:

 1. You have O blood type

 Well, there's nothing really you can do about it.
 But mosquitoes landing preferences are defined by the type of blood in your veins.
 Research published in the Journal of Medical Entomology says that there exist certain odors in type O blood group that attracts the mosquitoes.
 Next in suit is blood group B, followed by the least preferred blood group A.